momtr/Breadth-First-Search/README.md

 # Breadth-First-Search

-Breadth first search is an algorithm to find the smallest path between two nodes in a graph system.
+Breadth first search is an algorithm to find the smallest path between two nodes in a graph system. <br>

 ```
 path = breadth_first_search(startNode, goalNode, graph)